 What is your professional background?

 I have been a life coach since I launched World Tree Coaching in November 2013.
 I have also been a clinical social worker (with over 4,000 hours of direct practice experience), a teacher, trainer and program coordinator.
 I currently hold the International Coach Federation's Associate Certified Coach (ACC) credential.
 I have a Masters Degree in Social Work from the University of Texas at Austin with a focus on Clinical Social Work and Conflict Resolution.
 I am a mindfulness teacher and work primarily through the Personal Leadership model (a mindfulness-based cross-cultural communication framework).
 I am a recognized Personal Leadership Facilitator and am currently completing training to become a Senior Facilitator in this program.
-I have worked with individuals who are experiencing the challenges of cross-cultural adaptation for over 10 years.
+I have worked with individuals who are experiencing the challenges of cross-cultural adaptation for over 15 years.
 My client base is broad and diverse.
 I have worked with immigrants to the United States, students, trauma survivors, serial expats and Peace Corps volunteers.

 What else should I know about you?